 ||Corporate environmental and social responsibility, international management, organizational power and politics, leadership, management education, organizational change and development.

-Work and employment relations, work and family, non-standard, contingent and flexible Work arrangements, qualitative research methodology.
+Work and employment relations, non-standard, contingent and flexible work arrangements, work-family relationships, and qualitative research methodology.

 ||Business Ethics, Management, Business and Society, Knowledge Management.

-Downsizing and Layoffs, High Performance Work Systems, Inequality, Organizational Identification, and Inclusion.
+Downsizing and Layoffs, High Performance Work Systems, Voluntary Turnover, Organizational Identification, and Inclusion.